FYI in Exclusive Talks with Alcoa to Bring $1BN HPA Project to Life

 The Frankfurt listing assists FYI’s investor reach and increases its exposure to European investors.

 The Frankfurt Stock Exchange is the world’s third largest exchange-trading market, behind the New York Stock Exchange and NASDAQ.

-The upgrade in valuation from Foster Stockbroking prompted the broker to reaffirm its ‘’buy’’ recommendation and increase its price target to $1.52 per share, implying upside of nearly 200% to the company’s recent trading range.
+What other analysts are saying about FYIThe upgrade in valuation from Foster Stockbroking prompted the broker to reaffirm its ‘’buy’’ recommendation and increase its price target to $1.52 per share, implying upside of nearly 200% to the company’s recent trading range.